marcelee0713/Celcious/README.md

 ## UPDATE

-June 7, 2023
+June 8, 2023

 Hello, since I am learning NextJS, Tailwind, Prisma, and also NextAuth.
 I will be also using Firebase Storage for storing my user's pictures review and the Products.

-The reason why I am updating this and doing it again. <b>Apply</b> on what I just learned.
+The reason why I am updating this and doing it again.
+Is that I want to <b>apply</b> on what I just learned.

 I might also switch up <b>Supabase</b> after this project.
 This will be <b>shown</b> in my portfolio soon.